jlouis/graphql-erlang/README.md

 refreshing, pagination, mutation specifications and so on.
 It is recommended you implement those parts in your system as it is part of a de-facto standard for how GraphQL servers tend to operate.

-# Status

-Currently, the code implements all of the October 2016 GraphQL specification, except for a few areas:

-* Some validators are missing and pending implementation.
-The important validators are present, however.
-Missing stuff are all tracked as issues in this repository.
-* Parametrization inside fragments are not yet implemented fully.

 # Tests